Rachael E. Jack, Lab Director, Professor

 Laura B. Hensel is a Ph.D. student in the School of Psychology at the University of Glasgow.
 Her research interests lie in determining how we perceive different personality dimensions from dynamic facial expressions and to use this information to improve Human-Computer interaction.
 In 2017, Laura graduated with a B.Sc.
 (Hons) in Psychology (First Class) and in 2018, she completed her M.Sc. in Research Methods in Psychology (Distinction) from the University of Glasgow.

 Tobias is a Ph.D student with the Centre for Doctoral Training in Socially Intelligent Artificial Agents, where he works with Prof Rachael Jack and Prof Stacy Marsella.
-His research focuses on dynamic face signals involved in social judgements and how to translate this to effective artificial agents, and he has a broad interest in computational social cognition.
+His research focuses on variance within facial expressions of emotions with a goal to develop a generative model of face signals for digitals agents that is perceptually, culturally, and contextually valid.
+He has a broad interest in computational social cognition.
 Previously, he graduated with an MA in Psychology and a MSc in Human Cognitive Neuropsychology from the University of Edinburgh.

 Valentina Gosetti, Ph.D. student